Law Enforcement FAQs

-Answer: 12 and 13 year-old youngsters who have an appropriate hunting license may be supervised while hunting by a parent, legal guardian or designated "youth mentor" over the age of 21.
-The "youth mentor" person would need written permission from the parent or legal guardian - an example of the permission slip is listed in the Hunting and Trapping Guidebook .
-Any of these individuals accompanying the child would also need a current hunting license.
+Answer: 12 and 13 year-old youngsters who have a hunting license must be supervised while hunting by a parent, legal guardian or designated "youth mentor" over the age of 21.
+A "youth mentor" requires written permission from the parent or legal guardian - an example of the permission slip is listed in the Hunting and Trapping Guidebook .
+Any of these individuals accompanying the child must also have a current hunting license.

 Question: Who may a 14-year old hunt big game with and what type of license does he/she need?

-Answer: 14 and 15-year old youngsters may hunt big game during: 1.
-The regular deer season under the Junior Hunter Mentoring Program pursuant to a Junior Hunting license with several restrictions.
-See the Junior Hunter Mentoring Program for complete information.
-2. The special archery season pursuant to a Junior Archery license, and during the regular season with bow only, while accompanied by a parent, legal guardian, or an adult over 18.
-If other than the parent or guardian, the person over 18 would need written permission from the parent or legal guardian.
-The person accompanying the child must have a current bow hunting license and one year's experience.
+Answer: 14 and 15-year old youngsters may hunt big game during the regular deer season under the Junior Hunter Mentoring Program pursuant to a Hunting license with several restrictions as described in the Junior Hunter Mentoring Program , during the regular season with bow only, while accompanied by a parent, legal guardian, or an adult over 18* and during the special archery season pursuant to a bowhunting privilege. (*The person accompanying the child must have a current bowhunting privilege and one year experience.)

-Question: My son is fourteen years old and has a small game hunting license.
+Question: My son is fourteen years old and has a hunting license.
 May he accompany me in the woods while I am hunting big game?

-Answer: As long as he does not actively participate in the big game hunt, including driving, he may hunt small game while accompany you in the woods while you are hunting big game.
+Answer: As long as he does not actively participate in the big game hunt, including driving, he may hunt small game while accompanying you.

 Lost tags/License/Hunter Safety Certificate